acltc/robots/sphero/README.md

+(currretly not working, but you could try to fix it)

 ### Installing Stuff for Sphero

 1. In the Terminal, go into your robots folder and then enter the following command: `npm install cylon-sphero`